the-teachingRSE-project/competencies/competencies.md

 in the form of massive open online courses (MOOCs), online and on-site training events at European HPC facilities (aggregated on various websites, e.g. EuroCC Training [@EuroCCTraining]), and white papers.
-While most training events are tailored for HPC-RSE, several recurring courses about programming languages (C++, FORTRAN, Python) are suitable for general RSEs, as they teach coding best practices, modern software design [@LRZModernCpp], project management and version control [@LRZIntroCpp].
+While most training events are tailored towards specialist HPC-related RSE skills, several recurring courses covering programming languages (C++, FORTRAN, Python) are suitable for a more general RSE audience, as they teach coding best practices, modern software design [@LRZModernCpp], project management and version control [@LRZIntroCpp].